orhun/personal-blog/content/ratatui-received-funding.md

 <q>I especially like the last part!</q>

-Neither I nor anyone in the team had an idea about this so we quickly started researching what this meant for us.
+Neither I, nor anyone in the team had any idea about this so we quickly started researching what this meant for us.
 Luke from Radworks was also kind enough to hop on a call with us to explain the process and how the Drips Network works.

 Here are some relevant links if you are interested in reading more about this: